Patrick Rodgers Betting Profile: The Sentry - PGA TOUR

 Rodgers' Recent Performances

-- In his last five events, Rodgers has an average finish of 42nd.
+- In his last five appearances, Rodgers has an average finish of 42nd.

-- He's made the cut in three of his last five tournaments.
+- He's qualified for the weekend in three of his last five appearances.

-- Rodgers has not been in the hunt in any recent tournaments, as he's not posted a score better than the field average or finished within five shots of the leader in any of his last five events.
+- Rodgers has not been in contention in any recent tournaments, as he's not posted a score better than the field average or finished within five shots of the leader in any of his last five appearances.

 - In his last five events, his average score has been -3.